disorderedmaterials/dissolve/docs/examples/silica_bulk/index.md

 ## Preparation

-Download the example data file archive `Dissolve-X.Y.Z-ExampleData.zip` or `Dissolve-X.Y.Z-ExampleData.tar.gz` from the [continuous build](https://github.com/trisyoungs/dissolve/releases/tag/continuous) in the releases section on GitHub if you haven't done so already.
+Download the example data file archive `Dissolve-X.Y.Z-ExampleData.zip` or `Dissolve-X.Y.Z-ExampleData.tar.gz` (where `X.Y.Z` will be the current version) from the [continuous build](https://github.com/trisyoungs/dissolve/releases/tag/continuous) in the releases section on GitHub if you haven't done so already.

 > Open the Dissolve GUI
 {: .action .action_dissolve}